The World Health Organization and the European Union are spreading ‘brilliant news’ about monkeypox

 As of May 21, the World Health Organization had received reports of 92 laboratory-confirmed cases of monkeypox and 28 suspected cases from 12 countries where the disease is not spreading, including several European countries, the United States, Australia and Canada, while the Agency for Infectious Diseases in Denmark announced the first confirmation. infection in the Scandinavian country.

-“I am concerned about the increasing number of monkeypox cases in the European Union and the world.
+“I am concerned regarding the increasing number of monkeypox cases in the European Union and the world.
 We are closely monitoring the situation,” said European Commissioner for Health and Food Safety Stella Kyriakidis, noting that while the probability of the epidemic spreading “amongst the wider population is low”, it is necessary to “conserve the situation”. vigilance” and ensure that contacts are traced and appropriate examinations are carried out.

 Symptoms of monkeypox include fever, muscle aches, swollen lymph glands, chills, fatigue, and rashes on the hands and face.
-There is no cure for the disease yet, but symptoms usually resolve after 2 to 4 weeks.
+There is no cure for the disease yet, but symptoms usually resolve following 2 to 4 weeks.

 The disease is widespread in 11 African countries, and according to the European Agency, the virus can cause severe illness among certain groups such as children, pregnant women and people with immunodeficiency, and the agency also indicated the risk of transmission from humans to animals, which it said may carry “The risk of it becoming a common disease in Europe,” according to “Al Jazeera”.